Approved January 29, 2018

 - Missing Student Notification Policy (4-11)

 VII.
 FEDERAL LAWS REGARDING SEXUAL MISCONDUCT

-· The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics
+- The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act)

 IX.
 COLLECTION AND REPORTING OF STATISTICAL DATA

 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act [20 U.S.C. § 1092(f)] requires universities to produce and distribute an annual report containing information on their campus crime statistics and campus security policies.
 In accordance with that requirement, BYU-Idaho collects and reports statistical data regarding crimes of sexual violence-as well as other crimes-committed on or near campus.
-BYU-Idaho's report is available here.
+Read the BYU-Idaho's report for more infomation.

 Addendum 1: Definitions

 1) Consent (in reference to sexual activity): The affirmative, unambiguous, and voluntary agreement to engage in a specific sexual activity during a sexual encounter.

 a.
 An individual who is asleep, or mentally or physically incapacitated, either through the effect of drugs or alcohol or for any other reason, or who was under duress, threat, coercion, or force, would not be able to consent.